AV systems delivered to meet the requirements of a future-proof campus and ambitious carbon reduction goals.

-This relationship began with a comprehensive appraisal of the University’s strategic goals in a highly competitive higher education market, and the role of AV systems therein.
+This working relationship began with a comprehensive appraisal of the University’s strategic goals in a highly competitive higher education market, and the role of AV systems therein.
 Following the delivery of multiple projects over the years to their exact tender specifications, in the realisation of the University’s long term vision.

 The campus has seen significant investment over the years; our appreciation and understanding of the University’s systems helped us become trusted partners in successive delivery for teaching blocks, student accommodation, specialist projects, new builds, re-fitting teaching spaces and lecture theatres.

 2003 – Zuckerman Institute for Connective Environmental Research

 2005 – Library Extension

 2006 – Edith Cavell Building

 2007 – Extension to the School of Medicine